 Limiting page names to a few words also helps with the design of your site.
 If a page is going to display in your navigation, a long name can look pretty awful.
 Cut those names as short as possible without sacrificing clarity.

-Would someone type these words into a search engine?
+Would someone type these words into a search engine or ask an AI tool?

-This question applies to organizations looking to boost the traffic they get from search, which is (or at least should be) most nonprofits.
+This question applies to organizations looking to boost the traffic they get from search and AI tools, which is (or at least should be) most nonprofits.

-Search engines use the content on your site to determine what each page is all about.
-One of the many important pieces of content search engines look at is the name of your page.
+Search engines and AI tools like ChatGPT use the content on your site to determine what each page is all about.
+One of the many important pieces of content they look at is the name of your page.
+Google’s own documentation on title links says the title link “is often the primary piece of information people use to decide which result to click.”

 In order to drive more traffic from search, you’ll need to use words people are typing into search engines.
-Not only will this help search engines, but it also will appeal to your visitors since your page names reflect the information they’re seeking.
+Not only will this help with search rankings, but it also will appeal to your visitors since your page names reflect the information they’re seeking.

 Do you have any other questions you think can help nonprofits better name the pages on their websites?
 Or have you come across a site that does this particularly well (no shame in sharing your own here)?
 Let me know in the comments.